dlapiduz/certbot-s3front/README.md

 ### Automate renewal

-To automate the renewal process without prompts (for example, with a monthly cron), you can add the certbot parameters `--renew-by-default --text`
+To automate the renewal process without prompts (for example, with a monthly cron), you can add the certbot parameters `--non-interactive`

 ### Using with Docker